ayubasalami/ayubasalami/README.md

 - Solving coding puzzles like a wizard.

 🌟 **Highlights:**
-- Flutter Fanatic since [insert year].
+- Flutter Fanatic since 2018.
-- Successfully conjured [number] apps to life.
+- Successfully conjured 10+ apps to life.
 - Constantly leveling up my skills to stay ahead in the tech game.

 🚀 **Current Mission:**